james-kaddissi/bilt/README.md

 # bilt
-bilt is a 3D graphics engine writen in C using Vulkan.
+bilt is a 3D graphics engine written in C using Vulkan.